 Rainbows are a common sight around springtime.
 The rains come, light refracts against the moisture and produces a spectrum of color that is both delightful and a sign of hope to all.
 Almost all ancient cultures considered the sighting of a rainbow as a sign of spring that meant better times were right around the corner.
 Here are a few bits about rainbows symbolism when inviting renewal into our lives.

-Standard Rainbows: In Greek myth, rainbows were thought to be produced by Iris who was they wife of Zephyrus (the Greek god of the spring winds).
+Of course, there’s really no such thing as a “standard rainbow” – but I’m talking about the regular type of rainbow you might see after a springtime rain.
+In Greek myth, rainbows were thought to be produced by Iris, who was the wife of Zephyrus (the Greek god of the spring winds).
 Iris was said to emit the prismatic colors of the rainbow as a message from immortals to mortals.
 It was a sign of hope and promise.
 In a way, the Greek goddess Iris was a liaison or divine messenger.
-By casting out colorful rainbows into the sky, she was sending a sign of blessing to humans from the gods.
+By casting out colorful rainbows into the sky, this springtime goddess was sending a sign of blessing to humans from the gods.